 In accordance with ASC Topic 805, Business Combinations ("ASC 805"), we allocate the acquisition purchase price of an acquired entity to the assets acquired, including identifiable intangibles, and liabilities assumed based on their estimated fair values at the date of acquisition.
 Management applies various valuation methodologies to these acquired assets and assumed liabilities which often involve a significant degree of judgment, particularly when liquid markets do not exist for the particular item being valued.
 Examples of such items include loans, deposits, identifiable intangible assets and certain other assets and liabilities acquired or assumed in business combinations.
 Management uses significant estimates and assumptions to value such items, including, projected cash flows and discount rates.
 For larger or more complex acquisitions, we generally obtain third-party valuations to assist us in estimating fair values.
-The use of different valuation techniques and assumptions could change the amounts and useful lives assigned to the assets and liabilities acquired amortization expense.
-As of December 31, 2017, the Consolidated Balance Sheet includes goodwill of \$717.4 million and acquired intangible assets, net of accumulated amortization, of \$150.5 million.
+The use of different valuation techniques and assumptions could change the amounts and useful lives assigned to the assets and liabilities acquired and related amortization expense.
+During the measurement period, which is not to exceed one year from the acquisition date, we may record adjustments to the assets acquired and liabilities assumed, with the corresponding offset to goodwill.
+Upon the conclusion of the measurement period, any subsequent adjustments are recorded to earnings.

-Goodwill and indefinite-lived intangible assets
+Goodwill and intangible assets

-In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350"), we evaluate the carrying value of our indefinite-lived assets, including goodwill, at least annually or more frequently whenever events or changes in circumstances indicate that the asset may be impaired, or in the case of goodwill, that the fair value of the reporting unit is less than its carrying amount.
+In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350"), we evaluate the carrying value of our indefinite-lived assets, including goodwill, at least annually or more frequently whenever events or changes in circumstances indicate that the asset may be impaired, or in the case of goodwill, that the fair value of the reporting unit may be less than its carrying amount.
 Impairment tests are performed annually during the fourth quarter and are performed at the reporting unit level.
 Our annual process for evaluating goodwill requires us to perform a qualitative assessment for all reporting units not subjected directly to the quantitative goodwill impairment test.
-The qualitative factors evaluated by the Company include: economic conditions of the local business environment, overall financial performance, sensitivity analysis from the most recent Step 1 fair value test, and other entity specific factors as deemed appropriate.
+The qualitative factors evaluated by the Company include: economic conditions of the local business environment, overall financial performance, sensitivity analysis from the most recent quantitative test, and other entity specific factors as deemed appropriate.
 If we determine a quantitative goodwill impairment test is appropriate, the test involves comparing the fair value of a reporting unit to its carrying amount, including goodwill, after any long-lived asset impairment charges.
-Generally, the fair value effect future cash flows and market multiple of earnings.
+Generally, the fair value represents discounted projected future cash flows and market multiple of earnings.
 If the carrying amount of the reporting unit's goodwill exceeds the fair value of the goodwill, an impairment loss is recognized in an amount equal to the excess.
+Determining the fair value of reporting units requires significant management judgment in estimating future cash flows and assessing potential market and economic conditions.
+It is reasonably possible that our operations will not perform as expected, or that estimates or assumptions could change, which may result in the recording of material non-cash impairment charges during the year in which these determinations take place.